-Genesee County Child Custody Law in Michigan.
+Genesee County Child Custody Law in Michigan

-• The love, affection and other emotional ties existing between the parties involved and the child
+• The love, affection, and other emotional ties existing between the parties involved and the child

-• The capacity and disposition of the parties involved to give the child love, affection and guidance and continuation of the educating and raising of the child in its religion or creed, if any
+• The capacity and disposition of the parties involved to give the child love, affection, and guidance, and continuation of the educating and raising of the child in its religion or creed, if any

-• The capacity and disposition of the parties involved to provide the child with food, clothing, medical care or other remedial care recognized and permitted under the laws of this state in place of medical care and other material needs
+• The capacity and disposition of the parties involved to provide the child with food, clothing, medical care, or other remedial care recognized and permitted under the laws of this state in place of medical care and other material needs

 • The length of time the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity